ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-project-query-results.dotnet.markdown

 The most common way to perform a query with projection is to use `Select` method.
 You can specify what fields from a document you want to retrieve or even provide complex expression.

-### Example I - Projecting only some fields of document
+### Example I - Projecting individual fields of the document

 {CODE-TABS}
 {CODE-TAB:csharp:Sync projections_1@ClientApi\Session\Querying\HowToProjectQueryResults.cs /}